AndrewSSB/DoublyLinkedList/README.md

   - Print Forward/Backward O(n);
   - Reversing O(n);

-There are other ways to implement it but the methods are the same.
+There are other methods of implementation but the idea is the same.